Hello and welcome to my guide on writing cute romance storylines.

 Friendship & Bonds

-Obviously, the characters gotta like each other.
+Obviously, the characters gotta like each other for it to be a cute romance.
 They have to show an interest in each other to the point that they actively want to associate.
 If there is a complete indifference to the two ever interacting, then anytime they do interact, it’s just… OK.

 “Liking” each other usually, but not always means that they are friends.
 They enjoy each other’s presence, do things together, share similar interests, support each other… y’know, that typical friend stuff that y’all humans like to do.